Tape-In Installation Guide

 Pro Tips

-- Place first tape-in two fingers up from the hairline
+- Start two fingers down from the front hairline so the tabs never show

 Frequently Asked Questions